hsucherng/coding-style-guide/html.md

 :exclamation: **When it comes to integration with back-end** (especially .NET and `<input>`), there is typically a decent chance of the ID being replaced by a server-generated ID of some sort, so I generally try not to rely on using IDs if possible.
 For example, rather than using IDs to link a `<label>` with an `<input>`, just wrap the `<label>` around the target `<input>`.

 ## Line formatting

-When using elements with both an opening and closing tag, always format it into muliple lines with proper indentation, *unless*:
+When using elements with both an opening and closing tag, always format it into multiple lines with proper indentation, *unless*:

 1. The element has *zero* attributes, and
 2. The element only has text contents; it does not have any child elements.

-If the element satisfies the above two conditions, then I will format it into a single line.
+If the element satisfies the above two conditions, format it into a single line.

 ```html
 <!-- Don't: -->